 Volunteer Event Ambassador

 Help volunteer appreciation by being an event ambassador!
 Highlight the important work our volunteers do and encourage visitors to check out our volunteer program.
-Read the full position description for Event Ambassador (PDF, 453KB).
+Duties include preparing for and organizing event outreach, tabling, and sharing details about our program.

 Help document the park’s events!
 This is your opportunity to showcase both your photography skills and the work of our volunteers.
-Read the full position description for Volunteer Photographers (PDF, 457KB).
+Having personal access to a camera, Photoshop or other editing software, and the ability to organize, edit, and upload photos to Google Drive are preferable.

 Park Interpretation Division